John Whorf: Personal life and family

 Whorf was born on January 10, 1903, in Winthrop, Massachusetts.
 His father, Harry Church Whorf (1874–1934), was head of the art department at a Boston printing firm called Oxford Press.
 His mother was Sarah Edna Lee Whorf (1844–1922).
 His siblings were Benjamin Atwood Lee Whorf (1897–1941), Julia Stewart Whorf (1899–1904), and Richard Baker Whorf (1906–1966).
 Julia died young of pneumonia.
 Benjamin grew up to become a highly regarded linguist, and Richard became an actor, writer, and film director.
 The two brothers, like Whorf himself, benefited from their parents' "great intellectual curiosity" (as one source put it), that they encouraged in their sons.

 In 1925, Whorf married a high school classmate, Vivienne Isabelle Wing (1903–1972).
-They had four children: Carol (1926–2008)), John (b.1927), Nancy (1930–2009), and Michael (1932–2020)).
-Carol and Nancy grew up to become artists, Carol painting under her married name, Carol Whorf Wescott, and Nancy using her family name.
-Michael became a radio personality and John a commercial artist and craftsman.
+They had four children: Carol (1926–2008), John (1927-2010), Nancy (1930–2009), and Michael (1932–2020).
+Carol and Nancy grew up to become artists, Carol painting under her married name, Carol Whorf Wescott, and Nancy using her family name, Whorf.
+Nancy would later own a shop in Wellfleet, MA called "Whorf's Landing", where she'd decorate and sell painted furniture under the style of her earlier American/Peter Hunt days.
+Michael became a radio personality and John a commercial artist and craftsman..

 The family's first home was in Brookline, Massachusetts.
 In 1934, they moved to Provincetown where they remained for the rest of Whorf's life.

 Whorf was friendly and outgoing.
 He spent long hours conversing with the artists, fishermen, and other residents of Provincetown and valued his role as one of Provincetown's Beachcombers, a club begun by artists that later grew to include writers and other creative professionals.
 Nonetheless, he did not like giving interviews and was described by his son Michael as a private person.

 During his adult life, Whorf walked with a limp and used a cane.
 His son Michael said family members used the euphemism "lame" to refer to his disability and variously ascribed the cause as the result of a childhood fall or one of two diseases, poliomyelitis or transverse myelitis.
 No source that is readily available online gives evidence for any of these three possible causes.
 One source says he was seventeen and another that he was eighteen when the event occurred.

 A reporter described him at the age of twenty-one.
 He was then somewhat thin and tall, looking "something like a Spaniard".
 This source also said Whorf was modest and good-natured.
 A woman who met him when he was working in Provincetown said that in his mid-forties he had a "beautiful head" and was known to swear "like a trooper" and "drink like a fish".
 In 1931, a reporter said he used a boat he owned to cruise up and down the coast to little fishing communities.

 On February 13, 1959, Whorf died of heart disease while being transported by ambulance from his home in Provincetown to a hospital in Hyannis.